kazuma-desu/python-zencrc/README.md

-# python-sfvmaster
+# python-zencrc
-CLI CRC32 checksum tool
+A command-line tool for CRC32 stuff.